 Physical fitness and exercise help youth develop important skills such as conflict resolution, cooperation with peers and social skills such as leadership and fine tuning motor skills.
 Healthy behaviors are a positive side effect of exercise while also increasing social skills necessary for development.

-Participation in group sports or activities is one way youth might get involved in physical activity.
-Team sports provide opportunities to improve self-esteem, promote healthy nutrition and encourage lifestyle choices which do not include drugs or alcohol.
-Not only are the benefits great as children, as young people grow into teens and adults, lessons learned through team sports such as tennis, football, soccer and other similar activities can have positive physical benefits for the brain and body.
+Participation in group sports or activities is one-way youth might get involved in physical activity.
+Team sports provide opportunities to improve self-esteem, promote healthy nutrition and encourage lifestyle choices that do not include drugs or alcohol.
+Not only are the benefits great as children, as young people grow into teens and adults, but lessons learned through team sports such as tennis, football, soccer, and other similar activities can also have positive physical benefits for the brain and body.

 Youth who take responsibility for healthy daily choices demonstrate a positive impact such as an active lifestyle throughout life and increased social responsibility.
 Three excellent skills which increase with physical activity and involvement in activities include the following: